 Most homes will already have a grounding system, such as a lightning rod, built into their house.
 Lightning rods are now designed to be incredibly inconspicuous, often not much bigger than a pencil.
 A good grounding system should be paired with point-of-use surge protection devices.
 These devices can vary from whole-house surge protectors, which are installed at your home’s main electrical panel, to surge protector strips.
 Even with surge protectors in place, it is advisable to unplug high-value electronics during storms.

 Also, be sure to cut down or trim trees that may be in danger of falling on your home.

 If you have recently moved into a new home or made an addition to your current house, it is wise to call in a certified professional to ensure your place is as safe as it can be from lightning-strike damage.

 Lightning will always take the easiest way to the ground when it hits a home, which means a custom lightning-protection system for your home can create pathways to safely guide the powerful surge of electricity away from valuables.
 However, only professionals will be able to install such a system with confidence.
-Certified installations and services provided by Lightning Protection Institute and UL can be found online.

 Homeowners Insurance Protects you From Lightning Strikes

 By taking the necessary precautions, it is possible to minimize the chances of significant damage to your personal property and home.
 However, if a disastrous lightning strike does cause a power surge or fire in your house, your standard homeowners insurance policy should have you covered.

 Get more tips on how to safely deal with the potential dangers of thunderstorms and lightning before, during and after a storm occurs.